Capital Health offers Joint Commission accredited stroke programs at both its Trenton and Hopewell Township hospitals.

 Time is critical in the treatment of stroke.
 With early intervention, our stroke team can safeguard the quality of your life after stroke, but a lot depends on how fast you get treatment.

-Among the critical pieces offered as part of Capital Health’s Comprehensive Stroke Program for rapid diagnosis:
+Among the critical pieces offered for rapid diagnosis as part of Capital Health’s Stroke and Cerebrovascular Center:

 - Pre-Hospital Stroke Alert.
 When a patient suspected of having a stroke is being brought to our hospital our EMS team is trained to initiate a stroke alert from the field, which allows patients to bypass triage and go directly to CT Scan to meet our team, saving valuable time.
 TPA (a clot busting medication) times are faster with pre-hospital stroke alert than without, which equates to faster, more efficient treatment.
 The neurological emergency room and pre-hospital stroke alert: the whole is greater than the sum of its parts.
 Neurosurgery.
 2014 Mar;74(3):281-5